Pragya-011/Doctor-Fee-Prediction/README.md

 1. Explore the data extraction process and raw data in the `Data Extraction` directory.
 2. Review data preprocessing steps and cleaned data in the `Data Preprocessing` directory.
-3. Understand the machine learning model creation in the `ML_Modeling` directory.
+3. Understand the machine learning model creation in the `ML_Models` directory.
 4. Run the web application using the code provided in the `Web Application` directory (`app.py`).
 5. Input the required attributes on the web page to receive a predicted consultation fee.